 Ingredients

-• 1.5 cups unsweetened pink grapefruit juice or unsweetened cranberry juice
+- 1.5 cups unsweetened pink grapefruit or cranberry juice

 Directions